Workflow

 Creative-business education on value-based pricing.

-The Futur reframes what a creative actually sells: “You are selling people their time back,” per The Futur.
+The clearest reframe of what a creative actually sells is this: you are selling people their time back.
 A client who hands social to a freelancer is buying back hours and avoiding a hire, and the package should be priced against that saving.
 The three-tier structure simply makes the value visible: the Premium tier sets the ceiling that makes Growth look reasonable.

 The pricing system, stage by stage